chapter-three/simple_amp/README.md

 Read blog post about this module: [How to implement simple AMP support in Drupal 8](https://www.chapterthree.com/blog/how-implement-simple-amp-support-drupal-8)

+This module has been released on Drupal.org, see [Simple AMP](https://goo.gl/UNR6m4) project page.

 ## AMPComponent

 1. All plugins stored in src/Plugin/AmpComponent/* currently the module doesn't support all available AMP components, but can be easily extended from your own module.